 Judge says wife of drug kingpin 'El Chapo' to stay in jail

-Emma Coronel Aispuro, 31, appeared by video conference for an initial court appearance before a federal magistrate judge in Washington, DC.
-The judge's order came after Coronel's attorney, Jeffrey Lichtman, said he would consent to her temporary detention after her arrest at Dulles International Airport in Virginia.
+Emma Coronel Aispuro, a 31-year-old former beauty queen, appeared by videoconference for an initial court appearance before a federal magistrate judge in Washington, DC.
+The judge's order came after Coronel's attorney, Jeffrey Licthman, said he would consent to her temporary detention after her arrest at Dulles International Airport in Virginia.

 Her arrest was the latest twist in the bloody, multinational saga involving Guzman, the longtime head of the Sinaloa drug cartel.
 Guzman, whose two dramatic prison escapes in Mexico fed into a legend that he and his family were all but untouchable, was extradited to the United States in 2017 and is serving life in prison.